scalawithcats/scala-with-cats/src/pages/indexed-types/index.typ

-#import "../stdlib.typ": info, warning, solution
+#import "../stdlib.typ": info, warning, solution, chapter
-= Indexed Types
+#chapter[Indexed Types]

 In this chapter we look at *indexed types*.
 An indexed type is a type constructor, so a type like `F[_]`, along with a set of types that can fill in the constructor's type parameters.
 Let's say this set of types is `Int`, `String`, and `Option[Double]`.
 Then, for a type constructor `F` we can construct an indexed type from the set `F[Int]`, `F[String]`, and `F[Option[Double]]`.